 7. Try Upselling and Cross-Selling

 Remarketing to existing customers can be thought of cross-selling or upselling where you showcase other products that they might be interested in.
-A lot of marketers don’t utilize this tactic as much as they should and focus only on prospective customers instead of existing ones.
+A lot of marketers don’t use this tactic as much as they should and focus only on prospective customers instead of existing ones.

 8. Set Optimum Remarketing Time Limits